Abscess: Primary closure

 Closing an abscess immediately after draining it appears to speed healing without increasing the risk of recurrence.
-This may not apply to anorectal abscesses as while they may heal faster, there may be a higher rate of recurrence than those left open.
+This may not apply to anorectal abscesses, as while they may heal faster, there may be a higher rate of recurrence than those left open.

+Appendiceal abscess

+Appendiceal abscesses are complications of appendicitis, where there is an infected mass on the appendix.
+This condition is estimated to occur in 2–10% of appendicitis cases and is usually treated by surgical removal of the appendix (appendicectomy).

 Prognosis

 Even without treatment, skin abscesses rarely result in death, as they will naturally break through the skin.
-Other types of abscess are more dangerous.
-Brain abscesses are fatal if untreated.
+Other types of abscesses are more dangerous.
+Brain abscesses may be fatal if untreated.
 When treated, the mortality rate reduces to 5–10%, but is higher if the abscess ruptures.

 Epidemiology

 Skin abscesses are common and have become more common in recent years.
 Risk factors include intravenous drug use, with rates reported as high as 65% among users.
-In 2005, in the United States 3.2 million people went to the emergency department for an abscess.
-In Australia around 13,000 people were hospitalized in 2008 for the disease.
+In 2005, in the United States, 3.2 million people went to the emergency department for an abscess.
+In Australia, around 13,000 people were hospitalized in 2008 for the disease.